Sirwenhao/Deep-Learning-Notes/Pytorch_classification/EfficientNet/EfficientNet.md

 In this paper, we systematically balancing network depth, width, and resolution can lead to better performance.
 Proposed a new scaling method that uniformly scales all dimensions of depth/width/resolution using a simple yet highly effective compound coefficient.

+In this paper, neural architecture search is used to design a new baseline network and scale it up to obtain a family of models, called EfficientNets.